 There’s never been a more exciting time to enter the modular world.
-Not only are there new designs and designers popping up everday, Eurorack modular synth modules are becoming increasingly affordable and compatible with modern DAWs.
+Not only are new designs popping up every day, but Eurorack modular synth modules are also becoming increasingly affordable and more compatible with modern DAWs.
 Artists like Nine Inch Nails, LCD Soundsystem, Beirut, and Depeche Mode have been using Eurorack modular synthesizers for ages.

-1. Ask yourself what you’re missing in your computer setup and how a Eurorack version can improve it.
-Your modular synth setup should compliment your software rather than replace it.
+Begin with the two basic questions: What are you missing in your computer setup and how can a Eurorack starter kit improve it?
+Your synth setup should complement your software, not replace it.

 TipTop Audio Happy Ending Kit

-One of the biggest inhibitors to entering the modular world is the bummer of setup cost.
-The Happy Ending Kit is a sturdy, no-frills entry to the modular world.
-This kit provides a power supply for up to 10 modules, rails, and a tabletop mount that can also be installed in a standard 19″ 3U studio rack.
+One of the biggest inhibitors of a basic modular synth setup is the cost.
+The Happy Ending Kit, though, is a sturdy, no-frills first step to the modular world.
+This kit provides a power supply for up to 10 modules, rails, and a tabletop mount that can be installed in a standard 19″ 3U studio rack.

 Pittsburgh Modular MIDI-3

-The Pittsburgh Modular MIDI-3 is a MIDI to CV converter interface is an essential tool for playing your Eurorack with your MIDI controller or DAW.
-It accepts MIDI input, and it outputs up to two Gate (note on/off), pitch control voltage, and optional velocity control voltage information.
+The Pittsburgh Modular MIDI-3 is a MIDI to CV converter interface is an essential tool for playing your Eurorack module with a MIDI controller or DAW.
+It accepts MIDI input, offers up to two Gate outputs, pitch control voltage, and optional velocity control voltage information.
 Play two voices independently on different MIDI channels or stack the two gate and CV outputs to play the same MIDI note.

 Pittsburgh Modular Synthesizer Box Complete Voice

 Bastl Instruments Popcorn

-Bastl makes a ton of great modules, but we can’t pick them all, right?!
-Popcorn is a fun, wacky, non-linear Eurorack sequencer meant to break you out of the confines of a regular-looped sequence.
-The cherry on top is the all-wood design also brings a new look to the ordinary black/metal aesthetic in your set up.
+Bastl makes a ton of great modules and Popcorn is a fun, wacky, non-linear Eurorack sequencer that breaks you out of the confines of a regular-looped sequence.
+The cherry on top is the all-wood design that shakes up the ordinary black/metal aesthetic in your setup.